AbhishekKarmakar5/Feed-forward-neural-network-implementation-from-scratch/README.md

 - In train.py you can change the 'layer_architecture' inside the train_arguments(args) function to set the number of hidden layers and the number of neurons in each hidden layer.

 - This is dynamic architecture.
 The length represents no. of i/p, hidden and o/p layers and each index values in 'layer_architecture' represents the total number of neurons.
+Length of 'layer_architecture' represents no. of network layers and the content inside the list represents the no. of neurons.

 ```python